jonxblaze/faq-post-create/README.md

 ### How is the FAQ page structured?

-The single FAQ template displays the submitter's name, the question title, the question content, and then the admin response (when available) in a clean, separated layout.
+The single FAQ template displays the FAQ title with publication date, the submitter's name, and then the question content, followed by the admin response (when available) in a clean, separated layout.

 ### Is there protection against spam bots?

 Yes, the form includes a honeypot field that helps identify and block automated bot submissions.

 ## Changelog

+### 1.0.1
+* Added publication date display under the main FAQ title
+* Improved template structure by removing redundant headings
+* Hide user email address - only display full name
+* Changed response header from H2 to H3
+* Added date display in admin meta box
+* Updated FAQ page structure for better layout

 ### 1.0
 * Initial release